andrerip/andrerip/README.md

 <h1> Hi there 👋, I'm André Ripari </h1>

 <p>
-  I am an experienced <b>Lead Software Engineer with 17 years in IT</b> and international projects ✈️ experience.
-With a degree in Computer Science, I am working today in leading technically an agile team in a fast-growing payment company in Brazil.
+  I am an experienced <strong>Lead Software Engineer with 20 years</strong> in the IT area and international projects ✈️ experience.
+With a degree in Computer Science, I am working today for the fastest-growing Technology Solutions company in Latin America, which hires only the top 1% of IT talent.
 </p>

 <p>